 Can you lose your house if you owe property taxes?

 When a lien is placed on a property, the lien acts as collateral for the tax debt.
 The taxing authority may sell that lien in a public auction.
 A lien is auctioned off to an investor who is willing to pay off the tax debt in exchange for future payment of the debt plus interest.
 The lien is auctioned to the bidder who poses the lowest interest rate.
 If there are no bids on a particular lien, it would be “struck off” to the County at 18%; the highest interest rate allowed by Florida Statutes.
-This auction is referred to as a tax certificate sale and the successful bidder will be issued a tax lien certificate.

 The lien certificate, or tax certificate is not a purchase of property and the holder will not have a claim to the property.
 However, two years after April 1 of the year the tax collector issued the certificate, but no later than seven years afterwards, the tax certificate holder may place a tax deed application on the property.
 After a tax deed is made, the property will be scheduled for auction and sold to the highest bidder.
 If that happens, the owner of the property will have lost any claim or ownership on it.